nmertaydin/cdc-mysql-maxwell-kafka-pythonconsumer/README.md

 `docker-compose up -d`

-Open another terminal to observe Python consumer output:
+Open another terminal to observe the Kafka consumer output:

 `docker ps`

-Note the container id of the Python consumer container (from the image `python:3`)
+Note the container id of the Kafka consumer container (that is spawned using the image `python:3`)

 `docker logs <noted-container-id> --follow`